guardian/scrooge-extras/README.md

 With each `struct` or `union` in the thrift definitions, two types are generated.

 For instance, for the `struct` `School`, you'll have a generated `interface` called `School`, and a generated `SchoolSerde` class that will be able to serialise and deserialise objects of type `School`.
-Hence the suffix "Serde" for SERialisation-DEserialisation.
+Hence the suffix "Serde" for SERialization-DEserialization.

 ```typescript
 const protocol: TProtocol = ...;